-Description: This project focuses on wellbeing and performance issues for entrepreneurs and small-medium enterprises (SMEs).
+Description: This project focuses on wellbeing and performance issues for entrepreneurs and SMEs.
 The project group examines a range of issues to do with wellbeing including mental health of entrepreneurs, stress, and resilience.

-Team: Marcus Ho, Jenny Gibb (Waikato) Stephen Teo (Edith Cowan University), Smita Singh, and George Thien.
+SMEs Team: Marcus Ho, Jenny Gibb (Waikato) Stephen Teo (Edith Cowan University), Smita Singh, and George Thien

 Description: This project examines the role of resilience in individuals and organisations.
 There are two major streams of research within this project.
 The first is focused on entrepreneurial resilience and resilience in small-medium sized enterprises (SMEs); and the second is focused on organisational resilience and performance.
 Findings from the project will have significant implications for the wellbeing of individuals and organisations including the management of employees and best practice.

 - Ho, M., Jenkins, A., Verreynne, M. L., Teo, S. T. T., Bentley, T. & Singh, S. (2018).
 How social and leadership resources and reconfiguration activities lead to relational, stakeholder, and operational outcomes post-disaster.
 ICSB World Congress, Taiwan, June 24-29.

 Team: Marcus Ho, Anna Jenkins and Martie-Louise Verreynne (University of Queensland), Tim Bentley (Massey) and Stephen Teo (Edith Cowan University)